- Ryan Donaldson ’15

 Students often feel free to talk about sex-related subjects and engage in sexual relationships.
 Homosexuals, usually referred to as "gay" if they are male and "lesbian" if female, have become much more willing than in the past to openly acknowledge their "sexual orientation."
 Gay, lesbian and bi-sexual students are accepted and respected on campus.

 International students cannot safely make assumptions about male-female relationships and dating.
-They should observe carefully, and ask questions of their mentors, Community Educators, other students, and the Director of the Center for Global Education.
+They should observe carefully, and ask questions of their mentors, Community Educators, other students and the staff in the Office of Diversity and Inclusion.

 It is important to be respectful of differences, not to jump to conclusions or to rush to judgment!